prijs/pri/readme.md

 # Pri &middot;  [![npm version](https://img.shields.io/npm/v/pri.svg?style=flat-square)](https://www.npmjs.com/package/pri)

-Pri is a toolkit for building web applications with React. **Helps you deal with everything other than business logic.**
+Pri is a toolkit for building web applications with React. **Helps you deal with everything, and you can focus on business logic.**

 ## Setup